home-assistant/home-assistant.io/source/_includes/common-tasks/commandline.md

 {% if page.installation == "os" %}
 ### Console access

 You can also access the Home Assistant Operating System via a directly connected keyboard and monitor, the console.
-To log in to the physical console the username is `root`, with no password.

 {% endif %}